-Your spouse's written consent will be required if you:
+Please note that your spouse's written and notarized consent will be required if:

-- elect not to have the Qualified Preretirement Survivor Annuity, or - designate a beneficiary other than your spouse to receive more than 50% of your account balance.
+- the spouse elects not to receive the Qualified Preretirement Survivor Annuity, or - you designate a beneficiary other than your spouse to receive more than 50% of your account balance.

-If you do not name a beneficiary (or your beneficiary does not survive you), or your beneficiary designation is invalid, your account (or the portion of your account that is not payable to your spouse in the form of a Qualified Preretirement Survivor Annuity) will be paid in the following order:
+If you do not name a beneficiary (or your named beneficiary does not survive you), or your beneficiary designation is invalid, your account (or the portion of your account that is not payable to your spouse in the form of a Qualified Preretirement Survivor Annuity) will be paid in the following order:

-- your spouse
+- your spouse,

-- your children
+- · your children, in equal shares,

-- your parents
+- · your parents, or

-- your estate
+- your estate.